Substance-induced psychosis: Signs and symptoms

-Psychosis manifests as disorientation, visual hallucinations and/or haptic hallucinations.
+Substance-induced psychosis (SIP) often manifests as disorientation, paranoid delusions, visual hallucinations and/or tactile hallucinations.
 It is a state in which a person's mental capacity to recognize reality, communicate, and relate to others is impaired, thus interfering with the capacity to deal with life's demands.
 While there are many types of psychosis, the cause of substance-induced psychosis can be pinpointed to intake of specific chemicals.
 To properly diagnose Substance-Induced Psychotic Disorder, one must conclude that exhibited hallucinations or delusions began during intoxication, withdrawal, or within a month after use of the substance and the symptoms are not related to a non-substance-induced psychotic disorder.

 Treatment

 Because substance-induced psychosis results from the consumption of a substance or combination of substances, treatment practices heavily rely on detoxification and discontinuation of the substance(s).
 Detox and addiction treatment centers may often provide rehabilitation programs, including inpatient and outpatient treatment options, support groups, and extended treatment plans.
 Substance-induced psychosis may persist for hours, days, or weeks, but typically resolves within a month of sobriety.
 Treating psychosis involves a very thorough evaluation, including medical history, family background, symptoms, and other potential causes.
-Treatment prioritizes emergent symptoms, evaluates for underlying mental illnesses, and focuses on behavioral and preventative measures against substance use.
+Treatment prioritizes emergent symptoms, evaluates for underlying mental illnesses such as bipolar disorder or schizophrenia, and focuses on behavioral and preventative measures against substance use.

+Medication

+Aripiprazole 15 mg is a third-generation antipsychotic commonly used to treat substance-induced psychosis.

+Antipsychotic medications are recommended to be used to treat substance-induced psychosis (SIP).
+Haloperidol, a first-generation, or typical antipsychotic, is frequently administered in emergency departments with good results.
+Patients are often switched to an atypical antipsychotic such as aripiprazole, quetiapine, olanzapine, or risperidone for maintenance therapy.
+Atypical antipsychotics, otherwise known as second and third-generation antipsychotics, are specifically recommended to be used for psychedelic-induced psychosis.

+Third-generation antipsychotics that are used to treat substance-induced psychosis include aripiprazole, brexpiprazole, cariprazine, and lurasidone.
+Third-generation antipsychotics are distinguished for their improved tolerability and side effect profile compared to second and first-generation antipsychotics.